labsmobile/sms-moodle/README.md

 ## Installation

-**Place the LabsMobile SDK in the libs directory of your application module.**

 1. Download the Plugin corresponding to the version of your Moodle installation at the bottom of this page.

 2. Sign in into your Moodle installation with a user with Administrator privileges.